uohzxela/wordbase-solver/README.md

 Tesseract used for optical character recognition
 * pytesseract library

-Progress: 40% (Able to extract all letters accurately from a static image)

 Usage
 * `cd wordbase-solver/src`
-* `python extract_game_board_text.py wordbase.png` to print out the gameboard in terminal
+* `python extract_game_board_text.py wordbase.png` to print out the gameboard in console

+To-do list

+1. ~~Extract out gameboard in 2D array of characters~~
+2. Implement a dictionary data structure with O(w) lookup where w is the length of the word
+  * Tries?
+Sorted sets?
+3. Use DFS to find all valid words in 2D array according to the dictionary